GabrielOnDelphi/Delphi-LightSaber/README.md

 **Documentation**

+Update 2025:

+The library had an MASSIVE MASSIVE update in the last months because I try to make it cross-platform.
+The part of the documentation about the file naming and structure is now 100% obsolete.
+Once the porting is over I will update also the documentation.
+Now you need to install:
+ * LightCore.dpk - for the RTL part of the library
+ * LightSaberFMX.groupproj - for the FMX part of the library
+ * LightSaberVCL.groupproj - for the VCL part of the library

+If the compiler complain that there are some some missing libraries like GR32, CcrExif, ThirdPartyLibs, janFX, Jpeg2000: These are 3rd party libraries.
+You will have to download them from Internet OR simply ignore them.
+My LightSaber can include or exclude those 3rd party libraries.
+Flipp the following a compiler directives in LightVclGraphics.dpk, Project Option:
+{$UNDEFINE DEBUG}
+{$UNDEFINE CCRExif}
+{$UNDEFINE Jpg2000}
+{$UNDEFINE FastJpg}

+ ----

 The code is nicely documented.
 Each method has a comment on top of it.
 Some units have FULL documentation at the top and code/usage examples.
 Complex classes have testing code that can be used also as demo (example of usage) programs.
 Check the "\LightSaber\Demo\" folder.